Azure/karpenter-provider-azure/CONTRIBUTING.md

 ## Development

-> A [GitHub Codespaces]((https://github.com/features/codespaces)) development flow is described below, which you can use to test karpenter functionality on your own cluster, and to aid rapid development of this project.
+> A [GitHub Codespaces]((https://github.com/features/codespaces)) development flow is described below, which you can use to test Karpenter functionality on your own cluster, and to aid rapid development of this project.

 1. **Install VSCode**: Go [here](https://code.visualstudio.com/download) to download VSCode for your platform.
 After installation, in your VSCode app install the "GitHub Codespaces" Extension.
 See [here](https://code.visualstudio.com/docs/remote/codespaces) for more information about this extension.